For The Bench

 2 W-R

+Abbra-narcissus-cadabra.
 When offered Magic Charm for sale we jumped at the chance like a leprechaun.
+A worthy descendant of the legendary Magician which you likely will not find, and certainly not at this price.
 A fabulous, older, Haven White / Red large cup.
-Movie star presence.

 2 W-P

 Not Black magic, but Pink Irish magic.
-Substantial Pink Cup for the show bench.
+Magician's Choice is Brian Duncan's take on the legendary daffodil Magician.
+A s ubstantial Pink Cup for the show bench.

 11a Y-R